Magnetron85/Radiology-Right-Click/readme.txt

 Created by an amateur programming enthusiast with a passion for radiology, in partnership with Claude, an AI assistant.

 ## Features
-- Calcium Score Percentile Calculator (MESA and Hoff methods)
+- Coronary Artery Calcium Score Percentile Calculator (MESA and Hoff methods)
 - Ellipsoid Volume Calculator
+- Bullet Volume Calculator
 - PSA Density Calculator
 - Pregnancy Date Calculator
 - Menstrual Phase Estimator
 - Adrenal Washout Calculator
 - Thymus Chemical Shift Calculator
-- Hepatic Steatosis Estimator
+- Hepatic Steatosis Estimator (based on Serlin.
+Radiology.
+2009-IP/OP.
+Not more accurate PDFF which would use "statistics" function to compute averages)
-- MRI Liver Iron Content Estimator
+- MRI Liver Iron Content Estimator (need R2* dataset)
 - Nodule Size Comparison and Sorting (Sorting takes in 3 comma separated numbers and returns in descending order separated by x to improve formatting of ModLink fields containing 3 comma separated values).
 - Number statistics
-- Number formatting correction
+- Measurement formatting correction

 ## Installation